nikita-kazakov/nikita-kazakov.github.io/_posts/2021-10-09-changing-git-commit-date.md

     - software dev
 ---

-Sometimes I forget to commit my changes until days later.
-I prefer these commits show an accurate commit date.
+At times I forget to commit my changes until days later.
+I prefer these commits show an accurate commit date of when the work was actually done.

 You can change the commit date of any git commit with the `--date` flag.